 An accountant could (literally) pay dividends here.
 There are also fees that you might incur such as subscriptions to professional bodies.

 Don’t forget the opportunity cost of your time

-And finally there’s you.
+And finally, there’s you.
 You’re a hidden cost.
-OK, you might not be draining cash from your business in the way that paying for a service might do, but don’t forget that the hours you spend doing things that don’t earn you income represent lost revenue.
+OK, you might not be draining cash from your business in the way that paying for a service might, but don’t forget that the hours you spend doing things that don’t earn you income represent lost revenue.

 When you’re the boss, it’s easy to insist in getting involved in every aspect of your business – this is perfectly understandable, given it’s your baby.
 But for your business to really work efficiently, it’s best to focus on the tasks that will help grow the business – time spent doing other people’s jobs is wasting the cost of your time and theirs.